mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

   Normal  Pulling    17s   kubelet            Pulling image "nginx" Normal  Pulled     8s    kubelet            Successfully pulled image "nginx" in 8.907628369s
 ```
-The next two lines say it is pulling the image "Nginx" from the docker repository.
+The next two lines says, it is pulling the image "Nginx" from the docker repository.
 It took 8s to pull the image.

 ```yaml
   Normal  Created    8s    kubelet            Created container my-first-pod